koraa/pipe_exec/readme.md

 # pipe_exec

-Execute ELF binaries from pipes.
-This makes it possible to execute binaries that are not stored in a file system or for which the execute permission is not set.

-This makes it possible to run binaries directly from stdin;
-e.g. when piping gcc output or when downloading them via SSH.
+Execute ELF binaries from pipes & and terminals.
+This makes it possible to execute binaries that are not stored in a file system or for which the execute permission is not set and to run binaries directly from stdin; e.g. when piping gcc output or when downloading them via SSH.

 It works by allocating an in-memory file via the memfd_create(2) syscall, copying all data from the